hackolade/fetch/README.md

 1. In the details dialog, select *Proxies*.
 1. Enable *Auto proxy configuration* and provide the following URL: *http://localhost:8081/proxy.pac*.
 1. Click on *OK* to apply your changes.
 1. Start the application with `npm run test:app:proxy-pac-file`.
 It should render all connections with a green background.
 1. Turn off the proxy.

+:white_check_mark: **Windows**: follow the instructions below.

+1. Start the server with `npm run docker:server`.
+1. Open the *Settings* app by pressing *Windows+I*.
+1. Select *Network & Internet* in the left menu.
+1. Navigate to the *Proxy* section.
+1. Choose to use an installation script and provide the following URL: *http://127.0.0.1:8081/proxy.pac*.
+1. Click on *Save* to apply your changes.
+1. Start the application with `npm run test:app:proxy-pac-file`.
+It should render all connections with a green background.
+1. Turn off the proxy.